 What should I discuss with my veterinarian before giving Dormosedan to my pet?

 Tell your veterinarian if you're planning on breeding your horse or if your mare is pregnant or lactating.
 Consult with your veterinarian if your horse is currently using any sedatives or analgesics.
 Let your veterinarian know if your horse has a hypersensitivity to detomidine hydrochloride or other sedatives or analgesics.

 How should Dormosedan be administered?

-Dormosedan should be administered intramuscularly or intravenously and Dormosedan Gel should be administered sublingually (below the tongue of the horse).
+Dormosedan vials should be administered intramuscularly or intravenously and Dormosedan Gel should be administered sublingually (below the tongue of the horse).
 Syringe is not included.
 Follow your veterinarian's instructions exactly as directed.
 Before administration, careful consideration should be given to horses approaching or in endotoxic or traumatic shock, to horses with advanced liver or kidney disease, or to horses under stress from extreme heat, cold, fatigue, or high altitude.
 Protect treated horses from temperature extremes.
 Some horses, although apparently deeply sedated, may still respond to external stimuli.
 Routine safety measures should be employed to protect practitioners and handlers.
 Allowing the horse to stand quietly for 5 minutes before administration and for 10-15 minutes after injection may improve the response to Dormosedan.
 The gel must be placed beneath the tongue of the horse, and it is not meant to be swallowed.
 One 3 ml dosage of Dormosedan Gel provides dosage for up to 1,210-1,320 lbs body weight.